d3x0r/JSOX/README.md

 Within the open brace '{' until the close '}' is a list of names seprated by commas, and of constants indicated by an identifier followed by a colon and a value.

+All objects created with a class/tag definition shares the same prototype.

 ```

 tagdef : identifier '{' identifier [ ',' identifier ] ... '}'